halimpolar/cmpe273-project/README.md

 - Verify the schema and utterances are configured properly following alexa_schema and output
 - Load the customized slots accordingly
 - Wrap the lambda function and hook the Amazon Echo Device
+- Use https://docs.google.com/spreadsheets/d/1rJ6-8LPsQJFXMeQVC-RfruSuF5IQO57Oujvl2FHjgR8/ for layout of different sheets or set up your own google sheet.
 - Setup the Amazon Echo Device and you can start interacting with it
 - Follow the Interaction.txt to provide the right utterance

-  * Custom Slots:
+  * Custom Slots:  (you can add more in name type, but if you add more in any other slots, need to change ActualMenu sheet as well
     * Type ----- Values
     * crust_type ----- Hand Tossed | Handmade | Crunchy Thin Crust | Gluten Free
     * name_type ----- Polar | Vimmi | Quang | Harry